 Modern life doesn’t allow much room for personal make-pretend.
 There’s too much to do.
 Too many screens to scroll.
 Too many anxieties to ignore.
 We rarely give ourselves the gift of wondering where we came from, where we are, and where we would like to go.

 The origins of tarot are clouded by history but most experts tend to agree they first appeared in 15th century Italy.
 She had all kinds of decks from different eras.
 Each came with their own history lesson.
 Tarot cards and occultism had a revival in 19th century Victorian England—an era of incredible social upheaval—especially among the upper-class.
 Famous writers like Sherlock Holmes creator Sir Conan Arthur Doyle and poet W.B.
 Yeats were obsessed with the supernatural.
-In fact, the deck I use was designed by Aleister Crowley, a Victorian-era mystic famous for his arcane knowledge and hedonism.
+In fact, the deck I use was designed by Aleister Crowley, a late 19th-century mystic famous for his knowledge of arcana… and wild hedonism.
 He was brilliant, and a total creep.
 His deck is full of icons and archetypes from throughout human civilization.
-Some scientists even embraced tarot as a therapeutic method.
-Carl Jung, the famous Swiss psychiatrist who founded analytical psychology, was very interested in the tarot as a tool that enabled self-reflection.
-I tried to tell my old therapist this but he rolled his eyes.

 As I mentioned, I dealt three tarot cards the other day.
 As I have done, from time to time, during my entire adulthood.
 I chose a simple three card arrangement.
 The first card helps me rethink the past.
 The second, the present.
 The future is the third.
 There are other ways to deal your cards but this is a simple, and fast, one.
 I also put on some Tori Amos.